-Each has its perks and it's vital that you identify what is best suited for you and your business's needs.
+Each has its perks and you must identify what is best suited for you and your business's needs.

-With in-house payroll, you become responsible for the whole payroll process – e.g. paying employees on time, calculations, submissions to HMRC, etc.
+With in-house payroll, you become responsible for the whole payroll process—e.g. paying employees on time, calculations, submissions to HMRC and much, much more.

 In many companies, particularly larger ones, a dedicated payroll team will exist to ensure that everything is done correctly.
 While this may be costly, the advantage of keeping everything in-house means that changes can be made quickly and the entire process is visible from start to finish.

 For smaller companies, hiring a dedicated payroll professional may not be viable.
 Therefore, without the expertise or the time required to complete payroll in-house, outsourcing often seems the best alternative.